constructionblockchain/CBC-Hackathon-1/README.md

   * Not after final milestone has been completed
   * Not at an earlier stage than the latest completed milestone
 * Allow unfinished milestones to be modified
+* Provide total amount for project, and check milestones values don't exceed this
+* Provide status for overall job so job can be started separately of milestones